slowjams/AWS/Demystifying AWS.md

 ```

-When you create an new aws account in a organization, `OrganizationAccountAccessRole` (OAAR) that has admin rights in that account is automatically created, if you invite an existing aws account (note that you will be using management account to send invitation to the account) to join the organization, then you have to manually create the role so that management account can assume it.
+When you create an new aws account in using AWS Organization, `OrganizationAccountAccessRole` (OAAR) that has admin rights in that account is automatically created, if you invite an existing aws account (note that you will be using management account to send invitation to the account) to join the organization, then you have to manually create the role so that management account can assume it.
 Management account doesn't have any role such as OAAR being created.

 When you assume an account's OAAR, it is like you login in to the account manually.